cscorley/dissertation/chapters/3_method/2_study.md

 For historical simulation (\frps and \drps), since we must use online training, we found it beneficial to consider two new parameters for online LDA: $\kappa$ and $\tau_0$.
 As noted in @Hoffman-etal_2010, it is beneficial to adjust
-$\kappa$ and $\tau_0$ to higher values for smaller mini-batches, e.g. a single changeset.
+$\kappa$ and $\tau_0$ to higher values for smaller mini-batches, e.g., a single changeset.
 These two parameters control how much influence a new mini-batch has on the model when training.
 We follow the recommendations in
 @Hoffman-etal_2010, choosing $\tau_0=1024$ and $\kappa=0.9$ for all systems,
 because the historical simulation often has mini-batch sizes in single digits.
-Additionally, since we are operating in fully online mode, we cannot take multiple passes over the entire corpus as that would defeat the purpose of a historical simulation.
+Additionally, since we are operating in a truly online mode, we cannot take multiple passes over the entire corpus as that would defeat the purpose of a historical simulation.